Ranjitsinhji: Education

 Even though Ranjitsinhji was no longer heir, Vibhaji increased his financial allowance but passed the responsibility for his education to the Bombay Presidency.
 With his fees coming from the allowance, Ranjitsinhji continued his education at the Rajkumar College.
 Although his material position remained unchanged, comments made at the time by the principal of the college, Chester Macnaghten, suggest that Ranjitsinhji was bitterly disappointed by his disinheritance.
 The college was organised and run like an English public school, and Ranjitsinhji began to excel.

-First introduced to cricket aged 10 or 11, Rajitsinhji first represented the school in 1883 and was appointed captain in 1884; he maintained this position until 1888.
-While he may have scored centuries for the school, the cricket was not of a particularly high standard, and very different from that played in England.
+Ranjitsinhji was introduced to cricket aged 10 or 11, and first represented the school in 1883.
+He was appointed captain in 1884 and maintained this position until 1888.
+While he may have scored centuries for the school, the cricket was low standard, and very different from that played in England.
 Ranjitsinhji did not take it particularly seriously and preferred tennis at the time.
 No one was certain what would become of him once he left the college, but his academic prowess presented the solution of moving to England to study at Cambridge University.

 Cambridge University

 Academic progress

 In March 1888, Macnaghten took Ranjitsinhji to London, with two other students who exhibited potential.
 One of the events to which Macnaghten took Ranjitsinhji was a cricket match between Surrey County Cricket Club and the touring Australian team.
 Ranjitsinhji was enthralled by the standard of cricket, and Charles Turner, an Australian known more as a bowler, scored a century in front of a large crowd; Ranjitsinhji later said he did not see a better innings for ten years.
 Macnaghten returned to India that September but arranged for Ranjitsinhji and one of the other students, Ramsinhji, to live in Cambridge.
 Their second choice of lodgings proved successful, living with the family of Reverend Louis Borrisow, at the time the chaplain of Trinity College, Cambridge, who tutored them for the next year.
 Ranjitsinhji lived with the Borrisows until 1892 and remained close to them throughout his life.
-According to Roland Wild, Borrisow believed Ranji was "lazy and irresponsible" and obsessed with leisure activities including cricket, tennis, billiards and photography.
+According to Roland Wild, Borrisow believed Ranjitsinhji was "lazy and irresponsible" and obsessed with leisure activities including cricket, tennis, billiards and photography.
 Wild also says that he might have struggled to acclimatise to English life and did not settle to academic study.
 Possibly as a consequence, Ranjitsinhji failed the preliminary entrance exam to Trinity College in 1889, but he and Ramsinhji were allowed to enter the college as "youths of position".
 Nevertheless, Ranjitsinhji concentrated more on sport than study while at Cambridge, being content to work no more than necessary and he never graduated.
 A Freemason, he was also a member of Isaac Newton University Lodge.